yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 Also, note that **overflow()** returns unspecified value not equal to traits_type::eof() on success, traits_type::eof() on failure.
 The base class version of the function returns traits_type::eof().[<sup>\[3\]</sup>](#references)

-# No Buffer Output Stream Buffer Improved
+# Unbuffered Output Stream Buffer Improved

 Although, our simple output stream buffer **HexOutBuf** works perfectly fine, it is not quite flexible.
 As it can only write to the standard output channel.
 Here is how we can improve it.